When you add a text element to your content, you may see extra space below, that doesn't show in the Layout & Position options.

 Here's an example of what this can look like on the heading.
 Note the extra space, indicated by the green frame around the heading:

+Simply grab the upper/lower dotted line and drag it up or down, to adjust the line spacing.
 Here's a quick animation to walk you through the process:

 Why this Happens